apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

   value=$pekko.version$
   symbol1=PekkoManagementVersion
   value1=$project.version$
-  group=com.lightbend.akka.management
+  group=org.apache.pekko
-  artifact=akka-management-cluster-bootstrap_$scala.binary.version$
+  artifact=pekko-management-cluster-bootstrap_$scala.binary.version$
   version=PekkoManagementVersion
   group2=org.apache.pekko
   artifact2=pekko-discovery_$scala.binary.version$
   version2=PekkoVersion
 }

-Akka Cluster Bootstrap can be used with Akka $pekko.version$ or later.
+Pekko Cluster Bootstrap can be used with Pekko $pekko.version$ or later.
-You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
-Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.
+You have to override the following Pekko dependencies by defining them explicitly in your build and define the Pekko version to the one that you are using.
+Latest patch version of Pekko is recommended and a later version than $pekko.version$ can be used.

 @@dependency[sbt,Gradle,Maven] {